Operationalizing Declarative and Procedural Knowledge: a Benchmark on Logic Programming Petri Nets (LPPNs): Introduction

-Intuitively, leaving process analysis to procedural descriptions should be a better choice: as procedural knowledge exploits causal computational mechanisms, it does not only \emph{re-present}, but also \emph{re-create} the process object, transforming the question from what the referent \emph{should} be (characteristic of logic), to what it \emph{is} (characteristic of simulation, intended as model-execution).
-Recent research adopting a similar approach shows that there is a great computational advantage at stake (see e.g. \cite{Munoz-Gama2014}).
+The motivation behind this work stems from the hypothesis that leaving process analysis to procedural descriptions should be in principle a better choice: procedural components can directly map to native computational mechanisms, that can be used not only to \emph{re-present}, but also \emph{re-create} the process object, transforming the question from what the referent \emph{should be} (characteristic of logic), to what \textit{it is} (characteristic of simulation and more in general of model-execution).